-To account for uncertainty, we use the top-$K$ ($k=5$ in this work) object and action labels as possible object labels.
+To account for uncertainty, we use the top-$K$ object and action labels.
 The probability of each action concept $\hat{g}^a_j$ is a measure of the object confidences from both the source ($\underline{g}_i$) and target ($\hat{g}_j$) domains and is defined as

 where $d_{rel}(\cdot)$ is the semantic similarity between two concepts given by the cosine similarity between the ConceptNet Numberbatch~\cite{speer2016conceptnet} vector embedding of the two concepts.
 Action probabilities are a function of object confidence and the semantic correspondence between concepts across domains.
 Candidate action concepts ($\tilde{G}^j=\{\tilde{g}_1, \tilde{g}_2, \tilde{g}_3, \ldots \tilde{g}_n\}$) can be pre-defined using domain knowledge or expanded through ConceptNet traversal using the contextualized similarity path $P(g_i, \hat{g}_j)$ ( Equation~\ref{eqn:c-ds}).
 The former is a closed world with a small search space while the latter is an open world with \textit{an unconstrained vocabulary}.
 We experiment with both and show that the proposed approach is a significant step towards \textit{completely} open-world learning with unconstrained vocabulary.